brendanfmartin/simplepm/readme_copy.md

-This is a node todo app that is in progress
+This is a localStorage todo app that is in progress